Six Senses Yao Noi and Chiang Mai

 Hideaway Pool Villa

-Set on the hillside amongst the jungle these villas are surprisingly spacious with a total area of 154m2.
+Set on the hillside among the jungle these villas are surprisingly spacious with a total area of 154m2.
 Each offers a large outdoor terrace with infinity pool, sun loungers and an outdoor dining area.
 Inside the villa offers a spacious bedroom and living area.

 Hideaway Two-Bedroom Pool Villa